Pergola, Ravello village, Amalfi coast, Italy

 Patios and paved terraces will need a flat, stable sub-base of hardcore.
 The sub-base needs to be at least 150 mm deep, plus 40 mm for your laying course (either 5:1 mortar for bound paving or sharp sand for unbound paving), plus the depth of the paving units themselves.
 So you are likely to need to excavate a minimum 210 mm at the location where patios and pave terraces are required.

-Also, the location of patios and pave terrace area needs to be carefully considered as part of your groundwork plan.
+Also, the location of patios and paved terrace area needs to be carefully considered as part of your groundwork plan.
 You need to know where water will drain and soak away, and where the sun is throughout the year.
 Knowing where you have sun-traps versus shade is crucial, as it will determine the location of structure or trees that will be needed for shade.
 If no natural shade (from lee of boundary trees, houses and terrain) exists, then you will need to plan footings for pergolas, gazebos etc.

 Groundwork: Garden Structures & Features